vertica/VerticaPy/docs/source/user_guide_introduction_installation.rst

 - Install VerticaPy on your machine

-For more information about these installations, see :ref:`gettting_started`.
+For more information about these installations, see :ref:`getting_started`.

 Connect to a DB
 ----------------

-To connect to a database for the first time, use the :py:func:`verticapy.new_connection` function, replacing the configuration values with the credentials for your database:
+To connect to a database for the first time, use the :py:func:`~verticapy.new_connection` function, replacing the configuration values with the credentials for your database:

 .. code-block:: python